 The Shaftesbury Theatre opened as the Princes Theatre on 26 Dec.
 1911.
 The theatre changed its name to the Shaftesbury Theatre in 1962, reopening with the Broadway musical How to Succeed in Business Without Really Trying which became the theatre’s first long-running musical.

-The musical Hair opened in September 1968 when the ban on theatre censorship was lifted, and went on for a run of just under 2000 performances.
-The show and theatre were forced to close when parts of the ceiling fell in on 20th July 1973.
-After much campaigning from actors and members of the entertainment industry the theatre was saved from demolition and is now a Grade II listed building.
+The musical Hair opened in September 1968 when the ban on theatre censorship was lifted, and went on to a run of just under 2000 performances.
+The show and theatre were forced to close when parts of the ceiling fell in on 20 Jul.
+1973.

 In the Royal Circle, the seats are gently raked which might impact on the sightlines depending on certain productions.